Joint Targeted Area Inspections – Guidance for Professionals

 When each set of inspections by theme are completed, a thematic overview report is published to highlight the learning more widely.
 The thematic reports can be found below:

-The current JTAI deep dive theme is Neglect.
-A sample of local areas will be inspected on this theme between May and December 2017.
+The current JTAI deep dive theme is CSE including gangs, exploitation and missing.
+A sample of local areas will be inspected on this theme during May to September 2018.
 The guidance document for the inspection is available below: